disrupts/disrupts.github.io/source/_posts/2015-02-14-openbsd-great-base-system-to-test-and-play-midi.markdown

 interface to use it as a controller but never managed to get it working (it was on Windows XP back in the day).
 Yesterday I remembered the interface was laying around and after a few minutes, it was connected and <code>dmesg</code> showed OpenBSD had found it!
-After a little more [tweaking][midishrc], I playing with both keyboards!
+After a little more [tweaking][midishrc], I was playing with both keyboards!

-The only thing left I have to say is:   *Merci Alexandre*
+*Merci Alexandre*, your code is awesome!

 *Image comes from* [*OpenBSD 3.0*][OBSD3.0]